andrewblack987/hello-world/README.md

 # hello-world
-trail to see how to create a repository
+trial to see how to create a repository